ehrenbentz/LASERcoder/README.md

 ## Running or building from source

-**Most users should use the pre-built installers above** — they are self-contained and tested on each platform.
+**Most users should use the pre-built installers above**.
+They are self-contained and tested on each platform.
 Building from source is only needed if you are developing LASERcoder or packaging it for an unsupported platform.

 <details>
 <summary>Instructions for developers</summary>